aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

 ### Conclusion

 Great work!
-You have now learned how to find return values for a specified resource, and how to use them in your templates in other resources using `Ref`,  `Fn::GetAtt` and `Fn::Sub` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
+You have now learned how to find return values for a specified resource, and how to use them in your templates in other resources using `Ref`, `Fn::GetAtt`, and `Fn::Sub` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).